 Now comes the fun part – watching the magic happen!
 Regular watering is key for growth, and getting out with the hose is fun and engaging for little ones, but establishing a regular watering schedule can be tough for kids.
 For peace of mind, consider installing irrigation.
 “Dripline irrigation systems are easy for beginners and you can create your own system using Holman Flex-Tube and micro fittings,” says Shenei Croll from Holman.
 “Alternatively, a dripping hose paired with a tap timer is perfect for delivering precise amounts of water at the right times.”

-Your homegrown goodies won’t go unnoticed by hungry, uninvited guests!” says Steve.
-“But pest attacks are an opportunity to teach kids to be observant and practise problem-solving skills.”
-Have a pest hunt – evening or night, armed with a torch, are the best times for a raid.
+Your homegrown goodies won't go unnoticed by hungry, uninvited guests!
+You could have a pest hunt – evening or night, armed with a torch.
 Can they be picked off (caterpillars), blasted with a jet of water (aphids), or is more help needed?
-A fun solution to some pest problems is to release predatory insects such as lady beetles.
-Five predatory insects are sold in the Eco-Organic Garden Backyard Buddies range (available all over Australia except WA – ask at the Special Orders Desk).
-“They’re delivered to your door, and kids love releasing them into the garden,” says Steve.
+A fun solution to some pest problems is to release predatory insects.

 Check out your local Bunnings for all you need to build your child friendly edible garden and while you're there, speak to one of our garden experts for more tips on what to plant.